min2ha/ukwa-site/content/target/64327/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Work and Pensions Committee: European Social Fund

 In a short report the Work and Pensions Committee says any gap in payments between the existing European Social Fund and a new fund would be disastrous.
 It also says the UK has a rare opportunity to "create a truly world-leading successor" to the European Social Fund "that is the envy of Europe” — but it must act fast.